bartCarroll/bartcarroll.github.io/content/projects/_index.md

 +++
 title = "Projects"
-description = "Documentation for the Deep Thought theme." sort_by = "date" paginate_by = 5
+description = "Here you'll find some of my current and past projects." sort_by = "date" paginate_by = 5
 +++